I think you’ll agree with me when I say…

 It pretty much explains itself.

-This metrics shows you how competitive each keyword phrase is.
+This metric shows you how competitive each keyword phrase is.

 This feature ranks each keyword form 0-100 on the chances of it ranking on the first page of google.

 It uses a few factors to calculate this.

 It’s all rocket science to me but they say they work it out like this.

 This metric is calculated using the page title, Majestic Trust Flow and Citation Flow, links, site age, and other factors of the top 10 results found in Google for the keyword.
 Higher number indicate a higher level of keyword difficulty

 They even tell you based on the strength of your domain what KC scores you should be able to rank for.

 Those keyword scores are in green or yellow so you know you have a high chance to rank.

 – Keyword Volume